sa6mwa/anystore/README.md

 ## github.com/sa6mwa/anystore

-AnyStore is a Go thread-safe key/value store featuring optional mutex-style encrypted persistence for shared access from one or more instance(s).
+AnyStore is a Go thread-safe key/value store featuring optional mutex-style encrypted (and optionally gzipped) persistence for shared access from one or more instance(s).
 The persistence feature requires a system (file and operating system) supporting `syscall.Flock` (Linux, BSD, Darwin, NFSv4, etc).

 AnyStore also feature a configuration mode with convenience-functions `Stash`, `Unstash` and `EditThing`.
 Whether you choose to hard-code an encryption key in